KeltonMVP/rules/docs/factions/department-rules.en.md

 <span style="color:var(--pink);">9.2.1</span> Before giving a player a wanted level, they must be summoned <span style="color:var(--pink);">at least 3 times</span> (within a maximum interval of 5 minutes from the first summons), and if the player stays still and does not respond (AFK without an hourglass), you must wait at least 30 seconds before sanctioning them (<span style="color:red;">sanction: Faction Warn</span>).

 <span style="color:var(--pink);">9.2.2</span> If a player refuses to exit the vehicle for a routine check after being properly summoned at least 3 times, they will receive Wanted 2 for disobeying orders.
-Furthermore, if the suspect exits the vehicle when summoned to surrender, and after you use [<span style="color:var(--pink);">/frisk</span>] you notice they have drugs in their possession, you have the right to give them Wanted 3 for drug possession (totaling Wanted 5).
-If they are cuffed and you need to confiscate the drugs, you can use [<span style="color:var(--pink);">/eject</span>] followed by [<span style="color:var(--pink);">/confiscate</span>] in the department garage.
+Furthermore, if the suspect exits the vehicle when summoned to surrender, and after you use [<span style="color:var(--pink);">/frisk</span>] you notice they have drugs, bombs in their possession, you have the right to give them Wanted 3 for drug/bomb possession (totaling Wanted 5).
+If they are cuffed and you need to confiscate the drugs/bombs, you can use [<span style="color:var(--pink);">/eject</span>] followed by [<span style="color:var(--pink);">/confiscate</span>] in the department garage.

 <span style="color:var(--pink);">9.2.3</span> If you are pursuing a suspect on foot without a wanted level and they continue to flee even after receiving 3 summons, you have the right to give them Wanted 2 for disobeying orders.